KrzysztofW/microdevt/docs/Quick-Start-Guide.rst

 as possible then create a task (a bottom half) and schedule it for later processing.
-To pass data from the top half to the bottom half and vice versa, interrupt safe data structures must be used such as circular buffer rings (see sys/ring.h).
+To pass data from the top half to the bottom half and vice versa, interrupt safe data structures must be used such as circular ring buffers (see sys/ring.h).
-These rings are single reader / single writer circular ring buffers.
+These buffers are single reader / single writer circular ring buffers.
-This means that only one ring is needed for a driver in which the interrupt function handler produces data (inserts bytes in the ring) and the task (that can be seen as a work queue with heavy stuff to do) consumes them.
+This means that only one ring is needed for a driver in which the interrupt function handler produces data (inserts bytes to the ring) and the task (that can be seen as a work queue with heavy stuff to do) consumes them.
-In case a there is a need for a bidirectional communication between a task and an interrupt handler, two ring buffers are needed.
+In case there is a need for a bidirectional communication between a task and an interrupt handler, two ring buffers are needed.

 See the example of a very simple interrupt-based UART driver implementation: